benmmurphy/benmmurphy.github.com/source/_posts/2015-06-04-redis-eval-lua-sandbox-escape.markdown

 The main deployments that are vulnerable are developers machines, places where redis servers can be reached via SSRF attacks and cloud hosting.

+[Redis 2.8.21 and 3.0.2](https://groups.google.com/forum/#!msg/redis-db/4Y6OqK8gEyk/Dg-5cejl-eUJ) have been released to fix this issue.

 # Vulnerable Deployments

 ## Developers Machines